MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 Consider these examples:

 - **In-match leaderboard** 🏆: Are you really handling 370+ players at once?
 Highly unlikely - unless you're running an MMO raid boss from hell.
-Stick with the `O(n²)` brute-force - it’s simpler, and faster where it matters.
+Stick with the `O(n²)` brute-force - it's simpler, and faster where it matters.
 - **Global leaderboard** 🌍: Got thousands or millions of players syncing in real-time?
 Now you're in scalability territory.
 This is where `O(n)` starts earning its keep.
 - **UI hit detection** 🧩: Ten overlapping widgets on a screen?
 Brute-force is fine.
 No need to build a spatial index for your todo app.
 - **Ray tracing** 🎥: Hundreds of thousands of rays and geometry?
-That’s when `O(log n)` acceleration structures save your bacon.
+That's when `O(log n)` acceleration structures save your bacon.
 - **Fraud detection** 🔒: Comparing hundreds of transactions per user per second?
 Better optimize that logic path, or your infra bill will find you.
 - **AI search trees** ♟️: Got a 3-move lookahead in chess?
 Brute force might work.
 But a 20-move tree?
 Welcome to exponential growth - better bring pruning and heuristics.

 The right choice depends on context, and to prove your assumptions requires measurement.
 Choosing `O(n)` "because it's faster" is the wrong instinct.
-It’s not faster - it just has a better *rate of performance decay*.
+It's not faster - it just has a better *rate of performance decay*.

 ## Is This Always True? 🤷‍♂️

 I wanted to test Python too.
-It’s not a fair fight - Go is a compiled, low-level beast.
+It's not a fair fight - Go is a compiled, low-level beast.
 Python, even on a good day, is an interpreted langauge who takes strolls in the park, watches the ducks, and honours the UK Tea Alarm. 🫖

 But I was curious, how would an interpreted language fare? 🧐